Health and Safety

-(9) “Public office building” means any building owned or leased by the State and used for governmental purposes.
-It does not include public schools or buildings at residential institutions operated by the State.
-“Public office building” does not mean a building or property that is used as a public recreational facility, owned or leased by the State, and operated or occupied by the Department of National Resources and Environmental Control or the State Forestry Department.
-“Public office building” does not mean food service located in or on the property of any public building on the Delaware Turnpike.
+(9) “Public building” means a building owned or leased by the State and used for governmental purposes.
+It does not include a public school or a building at residential institutions operated by this State.
+“Public building” does not mean a building or property that is used as a public recreational facility, owned or leased by this State, and operated or occupied by the Department of National Resources and Environmental Control or the State Forestry Department.
+“Public building” does not mean food service located in or on the property of a public building on the Delaware Turnpike.

 (10) “Set-aside” means a service or product that has been exempted from procurement under Chapter 69 of Title 29 and awarded by the Commission for a price that the Commission approved.

 (11) “Visual impairment” means central visual acuity that meets 1 of the following criteria: